yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dynamic-properties.markdown

 space.Write(p);
 {code}

-When the entry is read from the space the dynamic properties will be stored in the DocumentProperties reference annotated with {{SpaceDynamicProperties}}.
+When the entry is read from the space the dynamic properties will be stored in the DocumentProperties reference annotated with `SpaceDynamicProperties`.

 Dynamic properties can also be used for matching.
 For example, suppose we want to get all persons who are not minors (defined here as those less than twenty-one years of age) and email them something: